syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Dialog/Button-Customization.md

 ## ShowButtons

-The ShowButtons property is used to show the buttons in the Dialog box.
+ To show the buttons in the Dialog box.
 The default value is true.

 {% highlight html %}